Colin Ballard: Military career

 According to the records of the India Office, Ballard was granted a Queen's India Cadetship (IOR/L/MIL/9/300/40) in 1887 but he must have decided against service in the Indian Army as he was commissioned a second lieutenant in the Norfolk Regiment on 11 February 1888, with a subsequent promotion to lieutenant on 23 April 1890.
 The regiment was posted to Burma in 1891–1892 for which Ballard received the Burma Medal and clasp, and was then posted to India in 1895 for which he received the India Medal with Relief of Chitral clasp.
 Subsequent service in the Tirah campaign during 1897 and 1898 saw him mentioned in dispatches and promoted to captain on 1 May 1898.
+He attended the Staff College, Camberley, from 1898 to 1899.

 The Norfolks were then posted to South Africa for service in the Second Boer War (1899–1902).
 Ballard was seconded as Station Commandant during 1899 and early 1900, with a brevet rank of major from 29 November 1899.
 He later became a Staff Officer in the Mounted Infantry Corps Mobile Column through to 1902.
 After the end of the war in June that year, he left Cape Town in the SS Bavarian in August, returning to Southampton the following month.
 For his service in the war, he received the Queen's South Africa Medal with 6 clasps and the King's South Africa Medal with both 1901 and 1902 clasps.
 Following his return, he was back as a regular officer in the 1st Battalion of his regiment.

-It was not long, however, before he was on the move again and this time Ballard found himself as Transport Officer for the Somaliland Field Force during 1903 and 1904 before being appointed deputy assistant quartermaster General in Ceylon in 1905, taking over from Hanway Cumming, and then deputy assistant adjutant and quartermaster general in Ceylon from 1905 until 1908.
+It was not long, however, before he was on the move again and this time Ballard found himself as Transport Officer for the Somaliland Field Force during 1903 and 1904 before being appointed deputy assistant quartermaster General in Ceylon in 1905, taking over from Hanway Cumming, and then deputy assistant adjutant and quartermaster general in Ceylon from 1905.